Elena Isinbaeva of Russia celebrates as she wins gold in the Women’s Pole Vault Final during day three - WIC Istanbul (© Getty Images)

 But it was the highest either would go.

-She then decided to waste no more time and immediately had the bar raised to 5.02m, a centimetre higher than her most recent world record.
+She then decided to waste no more time and immediately had the bar raised to 5.02m, a centimetre higher her most recent World record.
 Her first attempt was close enough to show the height was certainly within reach.
-Her second was solid but not as close; her third another solid attempt but again a bit off the mark.
-Even the old Isinbayeva, despite popular opinion, didn't quite possess the ability to produce world records on demand.
+Her second was sold but not as close; her third another solid attempt but again a bit off the mark.
+Even the old Isinbayeva, despite popular opinion, didn't quite possess the ability to produce World records on demand.

-"I am not really surprised that I only needed two attempts, two jumps to win.
+"I am not really surprised that I only needed to attempts, two jumps to win.
 My shape looks great.
 I am confident that I am in a great shape.
 I feel great."

 "Today I understand better what I achieved in the past, how great this was and is."

-Germany’s Silke Spiegelburg and Lacy Janson of the US topped 4.65m finishing fourth and fifth respectively.
-Nicole Buchler, who finished eighth, cleared a Swiss record of 4.55m.
+Germany’s Silke Spiegelburg of Germany and Lacy Janson of the U.S. topped 4.65m finishing fourth and fifth respectively.
+Nicole Buchler, who finished eighth, cleared 4.55m a new national record for Switzerland.